josepedrolorenzini/joseplorenzini.com/README.md

 # I lost my way for a while, but this portfolio is my reminder that passion never truly dies.
-# this will be my resurrection / coming back to life
+# This is my resurrection .
 # To every developer who feels lost: never lose hope. life as a developer can be hard but passion will make you come back

 #  Coming back to life